k4lif1/samesh/README.md

-# Segment Any Mesh (SAMesh)
+# Segment Any Mesh

-[SAMesh](https://arxiv.org/abs/2408.13679) is a novel zero-shot method for mesh part segmentation that addresses the limitations of traditional shape analysis (e.g. Shape Diameter Function (ShapeDiam)) and learning-based approaches.
+[Segment Any Mesh](https://arxiv.org/abs/2408.13679) (SAMesh) is a novel zero-shot method for mesh part segmentation that addresses the limitations of traditional shape analysis (e.g. Shape Diameter Function (ShapeDiam)) and learning-based approaches.
 It operates in two phases: multimodal rendering, where multiview renders of a mesh are processed through Segment Anything 2 (SAM2) to generate 2D masks, and 2D-to-3D lifting, where these masks are combined to produce a detailed 3D segmentation.
 Compared to other 2D-to-3D lifting methods, SAMesh does not require an input vocabulary, which limits those methods to semantic segmentation as opposed to part segmentation.
 SAMesh demonstrates good performance on traditional benchmarks and superior generalization on a newly curated dataset of diverse meshes, which we release below.

 Examples of running SAMesh on our curated dataset:
 ![Examples of running SAMesh on our curated dataset](./assets/samesh_examples.png)